 The community is very welcoming to visitors who turn up for a day or two to look around and if you only want to learn about the buildings there, then this will be OK but if you want to understand how the whole place works then you would need to sign up for the introductory week.

 In the late 1980s a small area of eco housing known as the Bag End Cluster was built to what is still a very high ecological standard.
-The designers were Eco Arc, the renowned architectural practice who are currently working for Lancaster Cohousing
+The designers were Eco Arc, the renowned architectural practice who have recently completed Lancaster Cohousing

 About the same time the whisky barrel houses were erected.
 They are made from reused Douglas fir whisky vats bought from a local distillery.
 Cute eh?

-More recently about 40 new eco houses have been built in the Field of Dreams.
+More recently about 40 new selfbuild eco houses have gone up in the Field of Dreams.
 These all have high eco specifications which mostly include 200mm of insulation in the walls and 300 in the roof, solar and wood burning heating and the use of low embodied energythe total amount of energy it takes to make a material (or a building).
 See more on embodied energy materials.
-SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP ratings around 100.
+SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. ratings around 100.

-There are plans afoot to build another 70 houses
+There are plans afoot to build another 70 self build houses

 See more about this octagonal house on the EcoArc web site.